WJNT

 WJNT (1180 AM) is a radio station licensed to Pearl, Mississippi.
-WJNT is currently owned by Alpha Media through licensee Alpha Media Licensee LLC and its sister stations are WJMI, WKXI-FM, WOAD, WRKS, and WJQS.
+WJNT is owned by Connoisseur Media through licensee Alpha Media Licensee LLC and its sister stations are WJMI, WKXI-FM, WOAD, WRKS, and WJQS.
 All six stations have shared studios which are located in Ridgeland, a suburb of Jackson, while the transmitter tower for WJNT is located in Pearl.

-WJNT broadcasts a News/Talk format with mostly syndicated talk shows such as Brian Kilmeade, Mark Levin and Laura Ingraham.
-WJNT operates at 50,000 Watts during the day, 10,000 Watts during critical hours and 500 Watts at night.
+WJNT broadcasts a news/talk format with mostly syndicated talk shows such as Brian Kilmeade, Mark Levin and Laura Ingraham.
+WJNT operates at 50,000 watts during the day, 10,000 watts during critical hours and 500 watts at night.

 FM signal

-WJNT operated at night on WJNT-FM 103.3 until June, 2017.
+WJNT operated at night on WJNT-FM1 103.9 until June 2017.

 WJNT was granted permission for the FM booster due to massive nighttime interference by Cuban stations on 1180 AM, and has been operating a nighttime-only FM booster under special temporary authority from the FCC since December 20, 1999.

-Once WJNT-FM1 was turned off, WJNT started simulcasting 24/7 on W245AH, a 135 watt FM translator at 96.9 mHz licensed to Jackson, Mississippi.
+Once WJNT-FM1 was turned off, WJNT started simulcasting 24/7 on W245AH, a 135 watt FM translator at 96.9 MHz licensed to Jackson, Mississippi.